 Every parent wants the best for their children, but keeping focused on this can be difficult in the middle of a divorce or separation.
 It is always best if you can work together to make decisions about your children.
 We can help you resolve any differences without dragging them into your disputes.

 Taking a constructive approach is the best way to ensure you can still co-operate with each other on what is best for your children.
-Typically you will need to agree where your children will live (which can be with either or both parents), how much contact you will have if they aren’t living with you and how you will make decisions about schools, medical treatment or changing children’s names.
+Typically, you will need to agree where your children will live (which can be with either or both parents), how much contact you will have if they aren’t living with you and how you will make decisions about schools, holidays, medical treatment or changing children’s names.

 Agreeing a way forward together will always be less stressful (and less expensive) and more likely to work in the long term than going to court.
 If you are struggling to do this by yourselves, there are alternative approaches you could use such as mediation, collaborative law, solicitor correspondence/negotiation or arbitration.

 We have a number of highly trained and experienced mediators and collaborative lawyers who specialise in family law issues and who could help you resolve your differences.
 If you do end up in court, they will make sure it is as pain free as possible.